-Read below to find out more about the groups we are supporting in 2017 and how our funding will help with their projects and activities.
+Read below to find out more about the groups we supported in 2017 and how our funding helped with their projects and activities.

 Balsall Heath CATS, Birmingham

 Balsall Heath CATS is a voluntary group set up to help local children and young people with disabilities and individual needs to be part of the local community and to provide support, play and development opportunities for their different potentials.

 The Foundation funded the group’s previous projects in 2013, 2014 and 2016.
 In 2017 they used a £2,500 grant to continue their Live, Laugh and Learn project, which we started supporting the year before.